rendznicoy/rendznicoy/README.md

 ## 💭 Fun Facts

-- Based in the beautiful Philippines, surrounded by incredible beaches and islands
 - Fueled by coffee and curiosity
 - Gaming enthusiast when not coding
 - Always learning something new in tech